mkbabb/parse-that/docs/tranches/B/B.md

    returns the frozen equivalent products;
 7. consumer diffs prove deletion or consolidation of displaced parser, scanner, serializer and compatibility machinery;
-8. ≥10× holds at exact-bootstrap CI-low for every frozen binding scale and equal semantic plane, including successful recovery and result materialization;
+8. the selected strict `3x`, strict `2x`, or measured end-to-end break-even law holds at exact-bootstrap CI-low for every frozen binding scale and equal semantic plane, including successful recovery, result materialization, allocation, package, and consumer economics;
 9. CPU, heap/allocation, IC/hidden-class, optimization/deoptimization and GC
    artefacts are sealed to source, environment, input and candidate pack;
 10. `/utils` has two exact consumers or is pruned before release;